 Hi there.
 My name's Tim.
 I'm intensely curious, in both senses of the word: I have a lot of questions, and they say I'm a little on the weird side.
-In my various pursuits, I aim to inspire people (myself included) to wake up to every moment.
+In my various pursuits, I aim to inspire myself and others to appreciate the wonder of the world.

 I'm working on my PhD, and one day I will be a Slow Professor.
 I also write novels and run ultramarathons.
 Sometimes I write novels about or while running, and sometimes I do research while and about running.
 Sometimes I do other things, like paint and travel, though lately I've been learning classical guitar more than anything.

 Check out some of my most recent activities below.
 If you'd like to get in touch, don't hesitate to do so.

 Location: I've lived in Philadelphia since September 2014.
 I like it here.
 It's very walkable, there's some green space, and people are generally nice.
 But I'm not, constitutionally, a city person.

 Running: I started running in 2010 and running ultramarathons in 2014.
 Now I'm on a 100 Mile kick.
 It's a really challenging distance to run.
-I'd like to do another this summer, but right now the next 100 on my schedule is the Javelina Jundred in Arizona and October.
-I'm thinking about signing up for a six-day race.
+The next 100 on my schedule is the Javelina Jundred in Arizona and October.
+I'm thinking about signing up for a six-day race after that...

-Fiction: In mid-2014 I finished my sixth novel, The Eternal Parade, but so far haven't found an agent to help me pitch it to publishers.
-I will probably self-publish it sometime in 2016.
+Fiction: In mid-2015 I finished my sixth novel, The Eternal Parade, but so far haven't found an agent to help me pitch it to publishers.
+I recently self-published it on Kindle.
 I am currently working on a new novel under the working title The Observer.

 Guitar: I've monkeyed around on the guitar since about eighth grade, but I didn't practice with gusto until I started my PhD program.
 (Correlation?)
-I've been doing video lessons on Jamorama, but may invest in in-person lessons in 2016.
+I recently discovered a love for classical guitar, and now I'm working through the online lessons on Classical Guitar Corner.

 Life: Since I moved to Philadelphia for my PhD, I've been mostly neglecting my social life.
-Working on this is one of my focuses for 2016.
+Working on this has been one of my focuses for 2016.
+Progress TBA.